 Using the textbook Through the Lens of Anthropology (note: link is to the 3rd edition, but page numbers and quotes for this class are to the 2nd edition) for Introduction to Anthropology 2020 we read “Anthropology and Sustainability.”
-This was a particularly inspiring chapter for students and for the authors:
+This was a particularly inspiring chapter.

 I began by returning to something we discussed about cultural anthropological fieldwork.
 When anthropologists started doing fieldwork, a little more than a century ago, in contrast to prevalent racial ideas that others were inherently inferior or primitive, anthropologists posited that other people were experts, intelligent, and had interesting patterns exhibited in

 - Food-getting and economy